High School! Kimengumi

 High School!
 Kimengumi (ハイスクール!奇面組, Hai Sukūru!
 Kimengumi) is a Japanese manga series written and illustrated by Motoei Shinzawa.
 A first series Third Year Funny-face Club was serialized in Shueisha's Weekly Shōnen Jump from October 1980 to April 1982.
 High School!
 Kimengumi was serialized in the same magazine from April 1982 to July 1987.
 An anime television series aired from October 1985 to September 1987 and an animated film premiered in July 1986.
 A sequel manga, titled Flash!
 Funny-face Club, was published in Square Enix's Monthly Shōnen Gangan from 2001 to 2005.
+A second anime television series adaptation produced by Seven is set to premiere in January 2026.

 Summary

 High School!
 Kimengumi is an episodic chronicle of the bizarre adventures of a group of misfit junior high school (and later high school) boys who form a club known as the "Kimengumi".
 All of the character names in the series are puns.
 For example, "Kawa Yui" is another way of saying "kawaii", and "Uru Chie" is a slang form of "urusai", meaning "obnoxious" or "annoying".